-If you like a soft fluffy milk buns/bread/dinner rolls without having to prepare tangzhong and do all the kneading, this recipe does it.
+If you like soft fluffy milk buns/bread/dinner rolls without having to prepare tangzhong and do all the kneading, this recipe does it.
 It yields a very soft texture and it’s incredibly easy to put together.

 There are days when I just want to make easy yet soft and fluffy buns or bread without much fuss.
 I do have a stand mixer to help me knead the dough, but you know, I can be lazy to even mess with that sometimes LOL!
 I really like this no-knead milk buns/bread recipe because of how easy it is.
 Most no-knead bread/buns recipe requires long hours of resting or even overnight, but not this.
 You still need about 2 hours total from beginning to the end, but I think it’s a reasonable amount of time considering we don’t knead, no tangzhong, and it’s yeasted.